DOJ and White House Counsel Discussed Criminal Prosecution of Michael Flynn

 Testifying at the same hearing, Clapper revealed that the intelligence community estimated Russia spent less than $200 million on its efforts to disrupt the U.S. elections, not counting subsidies to Kremlin-funded media outlet RT.

-“Russia’s influence activities in the run-up to the 2016 presidential election constituted the highwater mark of their long-running efforts since the 1960s to disrupt and influence our elections,” he said Monday.
+“Russia’s influence activities in the run-up to the 2016 presidential election constituted the high-water mark of their long-running efforts since the 1960s to disrupt and influence our elections,” he said Monday.
 “They must be congratulating themselves for having exceeded their wildest expectations.”

 Eric Thayer/Getty Images